pnulrich/Student_Success/docs/source/GettingStarted.rst

 Getting Started
 ===============

-Ready to start using the Student Success tools generated for Project B?
+Ready to start using the Student Success tools?
+This guide will walk you through installing Python, setting up required modules, configuring environment variables, and importing your first dataset.
-To use these tools, you will need to install Python on your computer and set up the appropriate modules.

 Installing Python
 -----------------